 By reducing barriers to the adoption of specific energy-efficient technologies or practices and capitalizing on market opportunities, a market transformation approach can yield measurable benefits that remain long after active market interventions have ended.

-The CalMTA team refines the product or practice definition to target the specific technology or behavioral attributes that will be most responsive to strategic interventions and yield the highest-value benefits.
-Clearly defining the MTI target market allows us to focus on segments with the greatest potential for leverage and influence.
-Based on this refinement, we can then understand the opportunities for market adoption and a growth trajectory.
+Clearly defining the MTI target market is as important as clearly defining the product or practice.
+It allows us to focus on segments with the greatest potential for leverage and influence.
+Based on this refinement, we can then understand the opportunities to accelerate market adoption and a growth trajectory.
+These first initial steps help us better understand what we’re trying to change, while the next level of activity helps us better understand how to transform the market.

-We also seek to exploit leverage at key points to create the changes that will allow the targeted product or practice to become a regular or even preferred offering.
+The logic model’s strategic interventions look to overcome market barriers.
+It also includes key leverage points that can support the changes that will allow the targeted product or practice to become a regular or even preferred choice for consumers and businesses.
 Leverage points can include incentives offered by other programs, motivated market actors, voluntary regulatory requirements, or product ratings such as the ENERGY STAR® label.
-MT theory also maps out the potential for market diffusion (increase in market adoption) and a mechanism for longevity of market changes.

 As the MTI is deployed in the market and we begin to see the expected outcomes and benefits realized, we track our progress through independent third-party evaluation against established market progress indicators (MPIs).
 An adaptive management process allows us to respond to ongoing changes in the market landscape, the product or practice, and the target market, as well as what we learn through our metrics and data.